 Letters to the Editor.

 This is either a brief summary of an original research or a comment on papers previously published in this journal.
 We do not accept a case report unless it presents a very interesting or important finding.
-No abstraction is required.
-The letter should be 800 words or less (including references and figure legends) with a maximum of 10 references and may include only 1 figure/table.
-However, in case of a summary of a relatively large study, a total of 2 figures/tables are allowed; additional tables and figures may also be allowed when authors specifically request this to the editor at the time of submission.
+No abstract is required.
+The letter should be 1,000 words or less (excluding references, tables, and figure legends) with a maximum of 10 references and may include up to 3 figures/tables.
+Additional tables and figures may be allowed when authors specifically request this to the editor at the time of submission.

 - Ethical Policy

 A submitted manuscript must not be associated with any type of research misconduct.
 This includes fabrication, falsification, and plagiarism with intent to deceive by the authors.
 The corresponding author must declare in the cover letter to the Editor-in-Chief the following: the submitted manuscript has not been previously published, and the manuscript is not under simultaneous consideration for publication elsewhere, either in whole or in part in any language, except in the form of an abstract.
 The cover letter must also state if the manuscript contains any portion that may be regarded as redundant or duplicate information; defined as a paper, data, tables, or figures that overlap substantially with already published information.
-Research involving human participants must comply with the principles of the Declaration of Helsinki (1964).
+Researches involving human participants must comply with the principles of the Declaration of Helsinki (1964), and information regarding approval of local institutional review board should be mentioned in the Methods section.
 Articles describing research involving animals must state in the Methods section that the work was approved by the applicable institutional ethics committee or review board.
 The manuscript must also state that informed consent was obtained from participants, when appropriate.
 The Editor-in-Chief has the right to reject a manuscript if research misconduct is suspected.
-Policies on the research and publication ethics not stated in these instructions can be found in "Good Publication Practice Guidelines for Medical Journals" (http://kamje.or.kr/publishing_ethics.html) or "Guidelines on good publication" (http://www.publicationethics.org.uk/guidelines).
+Policies on the research and publication ethics not stated in these instructions can be found in https://publicationethics.org/resources/guidelines.

 The copyright of published manuscripts is held by the Korean Stroke Society.
 The authors must remember that the use of data, tables, figures, or videos (except for lectures) published in the JOS without written permission of the copyright holder is plagiarism, even if the authors use material from papers they have authored and had published in the JOS.
 This is identical to the Creative Commons (Attribution-Noncommercial) license available at http://creativecommons.org/licenses/bync/4.0/.

-The Korean Stroke Society requires the Copyright Transfer Agreement be faxed, scanned as a PDF and emailed, or mailed to the editorial office.
+It is required that the Copyright Transfer Agreement should be uploaded as a PDF in Online Submission Step.
 Hand-written signatures are required.
 Each author must read and sign the statements in the Copyright Transfer Agreement.

 - Online Submission Information